 In the Sixth Form, students usually take three A Levels, or four with Further Maths.
 Each year a group of Lower Sixth students complement their A Level studies by working towards the Extended Project Qualification (EPQ).
 This gives them the chance to research a topic of their choice, enabling them to develop their research skills in preparation for university study.
 Many clubs and societies are on offer and pupils participate with notable success in both the Duke of Edinburgh’s Award and Young Enterprise Scheme.

 Physical Education/Games are a key part of the timetable for all students.
 As well as the traditional range of sports, such as football, cricket and rugby, students can choose as they go up the school to participate in activities such as aerobics, body combat, fencing, judo and ice-skating.
-Our 25m swimming pool is a wonderful resource at the heart of the school and popular and well-used by all.
+Our 25m swimming pool is a wonderful resource at the heart of the school and popular and well-used by all age groups in the school.
 As well as the pool, facilities at OLA include a Sports Hall, multi-use games area, tennis and netball courts and a sports field for rugby and football.
 We use other local facilities close to the school for cricket and hockey.

 It is an indisputable fact that children who come to OLA make excellent progress in their academic studies.
 A combination of excellent teaching, small subject groups and hard work from our students has put OLA’s Sixth Form in particular in an elite group in the country for student achievement.
 This is in addition to the added value we give through our co-curricular programme, which develops our students into well-rounded and confident individuals, alongside the academic stretch and challenge they receive in the classroom.